Moquent/LavaSrc-mcdn/README.md

       countryCode: "US" # the country code for accessing region-specific content on Tidal (ISO 3166-1 alpha-2).
       searchLimit: 6 # How many search results should be returned
       token: "your tidal token" # the token used for accessing the tidal api.
 See https://github.com/topi314/LavaSrc#tidal
+    customsrc:
+      key: "YOUR KEY HEAR"
+      baseUrl: "https://yourcustomthing.com" # The base url of your custom provider. /search path if it needs that for isrc/text searches.
 ```

 ### Plugin Info